 You'll be given models to guide the constructive feedback process, information on performance-gap analysis and you'll explore the interpersonal communications skills needed to underpin this process.

-This unit will enable you to understand the role and contribution of coaching and mentoring to both individuals and your organisation and make a case for using these skills in your management role.
+You'll come to understand the role and contribution of coaching and mentoring to individuals and your organisation and learn to use these skills in your management role.

-You will be given the theory and models which underpin these areas, as well as opportunity to practice these skills and materials to support you in utilising these moving forward.
+You'll be given the theory and models that underpin coaching and mentoring, the opportunity to practise these skills and materials to support you in utilising these moving forward.

 How will I study?